arnabs542/interviewpractice/dynamic-programming/largest-divisible-subset.md

 > Output: [1,2,4,8]
 > ```

 I initially thought this was a DSU type problem, but the difficulty in using a DSU would be figuring what a common root is for each group, since a number could be assigned to multiple subsets.

 In reality, this is another disguised LIS problem.
 Suppose we have a subset $$\small S$$ which satisfies the condition.
 A new element $$\small E$$ would only be included in the subset if $$\small E {\% } max(S) == 0$$.

-$$\\text{\\% change}$$